mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 The ``Trajectory`` function is used to display the trajectory of each UAV.
 We want to display only 50 trajectory points but this array contains 300 ones.
 We always want to see the first trajectory point and the last one.
 So we use a ``step`` variable to show 48 others trajectory points at regular intervals from the first point.
+We also want to show arrows between every other point.
+That's why we double the ``step``.
+We did not choose the arrows from the
+`PoseArray display type <http://wiki.ros.org/rviz/DisplayTypes/PoseArray>`__ because we can't change their size in real time.
+It could be problematic because the last points of the ``predicted_trajectories`` array are very closely grouped so the arrows would be overlapped.

 Because we want to provide several options for the visual aspect of the trajectory, our code compute three different markers.
-Thanks to the RViz namespaces, the user can select the ones he wants to see: a sphere list, a line strip or an arrow list.
+Thanks to the RViz namespaces, the user can select what he wants to see: a sphere list, a line strip or an arrow list.

-:blue:`[TODO: add arrows option]JV`

 .. figure:: _static/spherelisttrajectory.png
   :width: 400